vittoriofortino84/EDTOX/README.md

 #### Script '1_1_MIEs_from_CTD.R'
 -  input:  http://ctdbase.org/reports/CTD_chem_gene_ixns.csv.gz
 -  output: A list object for the chemical and their related MIEs (genes)
--  needed libraries data.table, FactoMineR, factoextra
+-  Needed libraries: data.table, FactoMineR, factoextra
+-  Summary:
 -  Preparation of a binary data matrix for molecular initiating events (MIEs) from compound-gene interactions in CTD.
 - The interactions subtypes related to metabolism were grouped as metabolism and the interaction types related to transport are grouped as transport.
 - Performing multiple correspondence analysis on the resulting matrix uisng FactoMineR and factoextra.
 - Selection of reaction,binding,activity,expression,metabolic processing as the more distant types of the interaction based on the plot of MCA.